Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Mega-Rayquaza.md

 ---
 Ability1: Delta Stream
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME384M.png
+BookShinyImageName: HOME384M_s.png
 BoxSprite: SRD-BoxSprite-rayquaza-mega.png
+DexCategory: No Data
+DexDescription: What does the power of the Mega Stone truly entail?
+Is it the bond between a Trainer and their companion?
+Or is it all about taking a hold of a forbidden power?
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 108
+  Feet: 35.4
+  Meters: 10.8
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-rayquaza-mega.png
 Learnset: '[[SRD-Mega-Rayquaza-Learnset]]'
 Legendary: 'Yes'
 Name: Mega-Rayquaza
 Number: 384
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: rayquaza-mega.png
 Type1: Dragon
 Type2: Flying
+Weight:
+  Hectograms: 3920
+  Kilograms: 392.0
+  Pounds: 864.2
 ---

 #PokeroleSRD/Pokedex